musIndex/mouseinventory/adminDocumenta.md

 `msurodentdatabaseservice` is the front-end for the web app, accessible via [MSU's domain](https://carrodentdatabase.msu.edu/) or [Azure's Domain](https://msurodentdatabaseservice.azurewebsites.net/)

-`msurodentdatabaseservice-dev` ist the front end for the dev envrionemnt, accessible via [Azure's domain](https://msurodentdatabaseservice-dev.azurewebsites.net/)
+`msurodentdatabaseservice-dev` is the front end for the dev envrionemnt, accessible via [Azure's domain](https://msurodentdatabaseservice-dev.azurewebsites.net/)

 Both App Services are cconfigured using envrionment variables.
 The path to change the environment variables is `App Service Name > Settings > Configuration`.
 The description of the environment variables canbe found [here](https://github.com/musIndex/mouseinventory#environment-variables).